-Being an ally to the LGBT community and all diverse communities means a lot more than just saying the right things (or avoiding saying the wrong things.).
+Being an ally to the LGBTQ+ community and all diverse communities means a lot more than just saying the right things (or avoiding saying the wrong things.).
 At U.S. Bank, we take pride in our commitment to diversity and inclusion — both in our practices with our customers and in our internal processes.
 It is fundamental to who we are.
 Simply put, it’s about doing the right thing.
-The Human Rights Campaign named us as one of the Best Places to Work for LGBT Equality, an honor that recognizes our policies, benefits, infrastructure and initiatives.
+The Human Rights Campaign named us as one of the Best Places to Work for LGBTQ Equality, an honor that recognizes our policies, benefits, infrastructure and initiatives.

-Ann Dyste, assistant vice president and LGBT strategy manager, talked with Kate Quinn, U.S. Bank’s chief administrative officer — and a strong LGBT ally — to understand executive leadership’s role in creating an inclusive environment.
+Ann Dyste, assistant vice president and LGBT strategy manager, talked with Kate Quinn, U.S. Bank’s chief administrative officer — and a strong LGBTQ+ ally — to understand executive leadership’s role in creating an inclusive environment.

 Kate Quinn: There are many reasons.
 First and foremost, it’s the right thing to do.
 You really don’t need more of a reason than that.
 But another one is economics.
 Our workforce and customers are diverse, and in order to attract the best talent and the best customers, we need to make our company a place where diversity is celebrated.
 And we need to share and demonstrate that commitment in everything we do.